Iowa Cancer Plan

 Action Steps:

-• Support funding for pediatric/AYA cancer research leading to new therapies targeted specifically for adolescents and young adults with cancer that are effective and less toxic (ACCO).
+- Support funding for childhood/AYA cancer research leading to new therapies targeted specifically for adolescents and young adults with cancer that are effective and less toxic (ACCO).

 References: